Its companion app, smart integrations and stripped-down deal experience offer teams a clear path to better business.

 Messaging tools can help keep everyone in check, and when sent, they can also be viewed within any Gmail or other third-party email client.
 This is something I always look for in software that involves multiple people and critical deal data because no matter how hard we all try to work within the confines of our enterprise systems, at some point, we always end up shooting off an email about it when not logged in.

-There’s workflow capability, too.
-As deals move from stage to stage, notifications can be triggered to alert stakeholders to tasks and emails sent off to consumers.
+The workflow capability helps users track each step of a transaction, and notifications are triggered to alert stakeholders to tasks and emails sent off to consumers.

 And speaking of your clients, they can peer into the deal with Shaker, too.
-Using the Client Portal, sellers and buyers can stay abreast of what’s what and who’s who.
+Using the comprehensive Client Portal, sellers and buyers can stay abreast of what’s what and who’s who.
+Users can remind clients of inspection dates, critical deal milestones and introduce vendors.

 Summarizing the highlights, I’m a fan of Shaker’s messaging tools and in-app email, which uses a mail-merge tech to quickly insert deal data.
 The overall visual experience is very consumer-friendly, creative and clean.
 It’s not a document-heavy, managerial approach.
 This is deal oversight for the agent and their staff, not the company accountant.
 The more informed the agent is, the happier the client.